Urology ST3 2025 Application Guide

 Interview Format

 Interviews for 2025 will be conducted online via the Qpercom VIDs platform.
-Candidates will participate in a 60-minute interview comprising four stations:
+Candidates will participate in a national selection process, which includes a 60-minute interview comprising four stations:

 • Outpatient Scenario (13 minutes, 2 minutes reading time): Focuses on history-taking, diagnostic reasoning, and management plans.